 To reassure and protect the rights of a seller when it involves the sale of a used vehicle, the seller can receive exemption of any liabilities or damages occur after the sale.
 For instance, the seller can certify that the vehicle was sold in working order.
 Unfortunately, a week goes by and the muffler goes bad on the vehicle.
 The seller is exempt from the liability because he or she indicated that the muffler was in satisfactory condition before the sale occurred.

 Some sellers may be ready to sell their vehicle well before a manufacturer or an extended warranty is about to expire.
 Depending on the vehicle manufacturer, there are dealer or vehicle warranties that can be transferred when the vehicle is sold to a new owner.
 Before a vehicle is sold, a seller can acquire about the details and particulars of a warranty.
 If a warranty still exists, the seller can find out if the balance and time on the warranty can be transferred to a new owner.

 You Get What You Pay For

-Once it has been established that there is no warranty or the seller or takes exemption from any liabilities that can arise after the sale, the buyer will purchase the a defective water pump is the responsibility of the new owner and the seller is not liable for this damage or repair after the vehicle sold.
+Once it has been established that there is no warranty or the seller takes exemption from any liabilities that can arise after the sale, the buyer assumes all responsibility for an repairs moving forward.

 Its’ All In The Number